What is an Ard In The UK?

 What is an Ard?

-Being made of wood, very few ards have survived.
+Because they are made of wood, very few ards have survived.
 One was excavated a few years ago in the Thames Valley, preserved in mud.
 This was dated to 940-560 BC and was made of a split log of Field Maple.
 The people who made it recognised that this small native tree produced the hardest wood.
-The media reports of the find showed an artist’s reconstruction of the ard being pulled by two oxon.
+The media reports of the find showed an artist’s reconstruction of the ard being pulled by two oxen.
 They called it the simplest form of plough.